chetansadhu/Behavioral-Cloning/Writeup.md

 <img src="analysis/track2_images/right_2018_05_06_20_23_09_314.jpg" />
 <img src="analysis/track2_images/right_2018_05_06_20_24_07_701.jpg" />

-The images shown above is one normal image and one recovery position image
+The images shown above is one normal image and one recovery position image for each camera.

 <a name="preprocessing"> </a>
 Preprocessing